 What does it pay?
-This is perhaps the one question you don't need to ask -- the band's manager will normally tell you that.
-The rest the questions on this list, however, may or may not be brought up and answered voluntarily by managers.
+It is perhaps the one question you don't need to ask — the band's manager will normally tell you that.
+The rest of the questions on this list, however, may or may not be brought up and answered voluntarily by managers.
 If not, scary as it sounds, these are the questions you need to ask before you accept the gig, not after:

 - How often will we be paid?

 - What does the per diem include and, just as important;